GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 # Concepts

+* **Catalogs** are used to organize data sets.
+By default the data sets you create are stored in the **SYS1.UCAT.TSO** master catalog.
+To see a list of Catalogs owned by the user type the **TSO** comamand **LISTCAT**.
-* MVS has a record oriented/block oriented file system, not by oriented like Linux/Windows.
-When creating Datasets you must specify a lot more detail, such as record and block size, the number of extensions that can be added (it won't grow beyond this).
-You often have to factor in individual disk geometries.
+* **MVS** has a **record oriented/block oriented file system**, not byte oriented like Linux/Windows.
+When creating Datasets you must specify a lot more detail, such as record and block size, the size in tracks or cylinders as the initial primary size, a scondary size in the same units which will increase the size by that amount if needed, which will create addional **extents**.
+If secondary size increases aren't specified it won't grow beyond the inial primary size provided.
+When creating data sets you often have to factor in individual disk geometries for the volume used in order to get optimal disk space usage.

 # Terminology